Home / Kid's Health / Back-to-school stress: How to help your child cope

 Transitioning from summer vacation to school creates many potential sources of stress for teens, like academics, social life and extracurricular activities.

-“In child/adolescent behavioral health, we tend to see a surge in appointments for current patients in August due to anxiety about the new school year.
-In September and October, we start to see more referrals, as youth adjust to their new roles, routines and responsibilities.”
+“In child/adolescent behavioral health, we tend to see a surge in appointments and referrals for patients in the fall due to anxiety about the new school year,” said Dr. Kelsie Offenwanger, a child psychologist with Marshfield Children’s.

 “These adjustments may be noticeable in sleep patterns, increased irritability, more defiance, frustration about school, arguments over homework, worries about friends and stress about daily responsibilities,” she said.

-Dr. Offenwanger said a change in routine can be hard for anyone, child or adult.
-Transitioning from summer vacation to school creates many potential sources of stress like academics, social life and extracurricular activities.
+Dr. Offenwanger said a change in routine can be hard for anyone.
+Transitioning from summer vacation to school with a busier schedule creates many potential sources of stress like academics, social life and extracurricular activities.

 “We are flooded with technology and information,” Dr. Offenwanger said, referencing the rise of the internet, smart phones and social media.
 “An adolescent’s brain may have trouble deciphering what facts to retain and what should be discarded.
 This can lead to difficulties remembering day to day tasks and increased frustration due to forgetting.”